daviddwlee84/MachineLearningPractice/Algorithm/SVM/SVM.md

 Category|Usage|Application Field
 --------|-----|-----------------
-Supervised Learning|Classification, Regression, Outliers Detection|Numerous
+Supervised Learning|Classification(Main), Regression, Outliers Detection Clustering(Unsupervised)|Numerous

 * Support Vector Machine is suited for extreme cases
 * SVM can be used to do *binary classification*